cx-cloud-101/speedtest-workshop/gcp/love-the-smell-of-http.md

 1. Uncheck `Create separate module per source set` and click `OK`. ![](images/create-project-4.png)

-1. Modify `settings.gradle.kts` so that Gradle can find the appengine plugin.
+1. Modify `pluginManagement` in `settings.gradle.kts` so that Gradle can find the appengine plugin.
     ```kotlin
     pluginManagement {
        repositories {